ui-weppcloud/ui-weppcloud.github.io/disturbed_land_soil_lookup_doc.md

 Determined from field data.
 Do not change unless you have a good reason.

 Values for disturbed/undisturbed may be less significant west of the Cascades (e.g., in Oregon)

+#### Interrill erodibility (Ki)
+Interrill areas are the sheet flow zones between small channels (rills) on a hillslope.
+Interrill-erodibility measures the soil's susceptibility to detachment by raindrop impact and shallow sheet flow.
+It's influenced by:
+Soil texture
+Surface cover (e.g., vegetation, mulch)
+Soil structure and cohesion
+Units: kg·s/m⁴
+Do not change

+#### Rill erodibility (Kr)
+Rills are small channels formed by concentrated flow on hillslopes.
+Rill-erodibility is the soil’s susceptibility to detachment by concentrated flow (not raindrop impact).
+Rill erosion is generally more intense on steeper and/or longer slopes and can cause greater sediment transport than interrill erosion.
+Units: s/m
+Do not change*
+*_In West Cascades divide by 10 or 100_

+#### Critical Shear Stress (τc)
+This is the minimum hydraulic shear stress required to initiate detachment of soil particles in rills.
+Below this threshold, the flow is not energetic enough to detach soil.
+It acts as a resistance parameter in rill erosion models.
+Units: N/m² or Pa
+Do not change

 #### Basal crop coefficient (pmet_kcb)